brettChapman/Nimbus_Cluster/README.md

 ### Adding additional nodes to your cluster

-When expanding the size of your cluster you will need to revisit step 1 onwards and install munge, slurm and all the other dependent software.
+When expanding the size of your cluster you will need to revisit step 1 onwards, setup your mounted shared drive /data with a now modified ```setup_NFS.sh`` script with the additional nodes IP, install munge, slurm and all the other dependent software.

 You will also need to update your ```/etc/genders```, ```/etc/hosts``` and your ```/etc/slurm-llnl/slurm.conf``` file.
 It is easier just to re-run most of the scripts from the start with subtle changes to the ```/etc/hosts``` and ```slurm.conf``` files, as these will need to be redistributed across the nodes, as well as the munge key.